aldesantis/alessandro.codes/src/content/Evergreen notes/Conversion is fleeting, maturation is stable.md

 Maturation is genuine and stable, and it stands the test of time.
 Maturation is, by definition, not susceptible to external forces.
 It’s the result of a deliberate and long process of research, reflection and comparison.

-Maturation leads to long-lasting change, because [[Ideas need to be grappled with]].
+Maturation leads to long-lasting change, because [[Evergreen notes/Ideas need to be grappled with]].

 ---